West Midlands · Punjabi community · taxis and private hire

 FAQs

-Tap to Pay on iPhone or compact Bluetooth reader on SumUp or Square is the strongest fit for taxis and private hire in Birmingham (Handsworth and Soho Road) in 2026.
-Tap to Pay or compact Bluetooth reader fits the mobile-cab use case.
-No-contract acquirers fit the seasonal volume.
+Tap to Pay on iPhone or compact Bluetooth reader on SumUp or Square is the strongest fit for taxis and private hire in Birmingham (Handsworth and Soho Road) in 2026, on the balance of rate, contract and the way the trade takes payments.
+See "Our pick" above for the full reasoning.

 What watch-outs apply to taxis and private hire in Birmingham (Handsworth and Soho Road)?